InfernoCycle/MSSQL_Chatbot_Panel/README.md

 Make sure your table has the columns below (no capitalization):
 (id, question, answer, tag)

-# OS Supported
+# Supported Operating Systems
-Windows 8.1 and Windows 10 are supported.
-Note: (Other Window versions have not been tested as of yet)
+Windows 8.1 and Windows 10 are supported. \n Note: (Other Window versions have not been tested as of yet)

-# OS Not Supported
+# Not Supported Operating Systems
 macOS and Linux are currently not supported.